mansenfranzen/autodoc_pydantic/docs/source/usage.rst

 autopydantic
 ============

-You may want to document pydantic objects directly.
+You may want to document pydantic objects explicitly.
 This is possible via the specialized directives provided by *autodoc_pydantic*:

 - :ref:`autopydantic_model`